 Follow and Chat with Suzie on Twitter @nutritionsuzie

-For everything you need to know about vitamins, minerals and herbs visit Herbfacts
+For everything you need to know about vitamins, minerals and herbs visit our sister site Herbfacts

 All images: Shutterstock